omnia520/1stPipeline/README.md

 ## Recomendation

-To have a better understanding of the work see the presentation, the file is call Presentacion_Grupo02.pdf, is in the main.
+To have a better understanding of the work see the presentation, the file is call Presentacion_Grupo02.pdf, is in the folder Presentation.